Frank Rijkaard: Return to Ajax

 After five seasons in Italy, Rijkaard returned to Ajax in 1993.
 With Louis van Gaal at the helm, Rijkaard and Danny Blind formed the experienced defensive core of the Ajax team that won the first two of three consecutive Dutch championships.
 Ajax were the unbeaten champions of the Netherlands in the 1994–95 season, and carried that success into Europe.
-In his final game, Rijkaard won the Champions League with a 1–0 victory over Milan in the 1995 final at the Ernst-Happel-Stadion in Vienna.
-He was named in the FIFA 100, Pelé's list of the 125 World's Greatest Footballers.
+In his final game, Rijkaard won the Champions League with a 1–0 victory over his former club Milan in the 1995 final at the Ernst-Happel-Stadion in Vienna.

 International career

-On the international stage, Rijkaard made his debut for the Netherlands in 1981.
-He was part of the Dutch side that won UEFA Euro 1988 with a 2–0 win in the final over the Soviet Union, playing at centre-back alongside Ronald Koeman.
-He won a total of 73 caps and scored 10 goals.
-Rijkaard also played for the Netherlands during the 1990 and 1994 FIFA World Cups and at Euro 1992.
+In 1981, Rijkaard debuted for the Netherlands national football team during a friendly match against Switzerland.
+He was part of the Dutch side that won UEFA Euro 1988 with a 2–0 victory in the final against the Soviet Union, playing at centre-back alongside Ronald Koeman.

-At Euro 1992, Rijkaard scored a late equalizer for the Netherlands in a 2–2 draw with Denmark at the semi-final stage but the Dutch went out on penalties.
-He made his final appearance for the Netherlands in the 3–2 defeat against eventual winners Brazil in the quarter-finals of the 1994 World Cup.
+At UEFA Euro 1992, Rijkaard set up Dennis Bergkamp's only goal of the match in the Netherlands' opening victory against Scotland, and scored the opening goal in a 3–1 victory over Germany in their final first round match, which allowed them to top their group.
+At the semi-final stage against eventual champions Denmark, after setting up Bergkamp's opening goal, Rijkaard scored a late equalizer for the Netherlands in a 2–2 draw, but the Dutch went out on penalties, despite Rijkaard successfully netting his spot-kick.
+In the quarter-finals of the 1994 FIFA World Cup, he made his final appearance for the Netherlands in the 3–2 defeat against eventual winners Brazil.

 Spitting incident

-Rijkaard was the cause of an incident with Rudi Völler when West Germany played the Netherlands in the 1990 World Cup.
+Rijkaard was the cause of an incident with Rudi Völler when West Germany played the Netherlands in the second round of the 1990 FIFA World Cup.
 Rijkaard was booked for a tackle on Völler and, as Rijkaard took up position for the free kick, he spat in Völler's hair.
 Völler complained to the referee and was booked as well.
 From the resulting free kick, Völler then handled the ball and then went to the ground (according to his own account) to avoid a collision with Dutch keeper Hans van Breukelen, while others, notably Rijkaard and van Breukelen, saw Voller's handball and his resulting action as a dive in hopes for a penalty.
 Van Breukelen was angry at this but Rijkaard, already annoyed by Völler's previous antics, again confronted the West German by twisting his ear and stamping on his foot.
-Argentine referee Juan Carlos Loustau was tired of both Völler and Rijkaard's consistently hostile antics towards each other in such a short period of time, and fearing a fight between the two, sent off both Rijkaard and Völler.
+Argentine referee Juan Carlos Loustau sent off both Rijkaard and Völler.
 As he jogged back to the entrance tunnel, Rijkaard again spat in Völler's hair as they left the pitch.
+Germany won the match 2–1 and eventually went on to win the tournament.
 The German press nicknamed him "Llama" for his spitting.
 Rijkaard would later apologise for his behaviour to Völler, who accepted.